 Instructions

-- Heat 1 1/2 tablespoons vegetable oil in a skillet over medium heat.
+- Heat 1 1/2 tbsp vegetable oil in a skillet over medium heat.
 Add the spinach and cook until wilted, 1 to 2 minutes.
 Transfer to a colander set in a large bowl; refrigerate until cold, about 15 minutes.

 - In the same skillet, add the leeks and a pinch of salt.
 Cook over medium heat until soft, about 5 minutes.
 Add the scallions and cook for another 2 minutes.
 Transfer to the colander with the spinach and let cool.